There is Eat, Pray, Love and then there is Eat, Read, Beach, Repeat.

 The bus driver was locked in.
 I knocked on the window.
 Our eyes immediately met.
 He leapt off his seat and came charging straight towards me, down the aisle, to the driver’s seat, pressed the button to open the doors and off I ran to await the door to open.

 ‘I didn’t know who’s bag it was’ He proclaimed.
 I don’t blame him.
-He is inundated with seeing tourists everyday.
+He would be inundated with seeing tourists every day.

 ‘That’s okay!’
-The few high-pitched words that could come out of my mouth.
+I replied to him few high-pitched words.
 I was just so glad I had my bag, my identity back so I could keep calm and beach on.
 ‘I am sorry I left it there – thank you so much.’
 I exclaimed.

-I ran back to the car with arms flung in joy, a big Cheshire chat grin on my face and feelings of relief going down my body.
+I ran back to the car with arms flung in joy, a big Cheshire cat grin on my face and feelings of relief going down my body.
 Sing alleluia!